Rome isn't just known for pasta! There are 7 local dishes we think everyone needs to try on their trip to the Eternal City.

 3. Roman Pizza

 Rome has its very own unique breed of pizza, which is very different than the leopard-crust pies of Naples.
-It’s essentially afirst thing Giada always gets when she touches down in Rome: a piping hot slice of Roman pizza piled high with mortadella!and it’s generally cut into squares.
-It’s so good, it’s the very
+It's essentially a slightly thinner and crispier version of foccacia, and it's generally cut into squares.
+It's so good, it's the very first thing Giada always gets when she touches down in Rome: a piping hot slice of Roman pizza piled high with mortadella!

 If you know Giada, you know she takes her sweets seriously - so you bet she's shared with us her favorite gelato spots in Rome.
 Gelaterias in Rome have flavors beyond anything you'd see in the 'States, so it's the time to get adventurous!
 Gorgonzola with white chocolate and hazelnuts, passionfruit with cocoa nibs... nothing is off-limits.